temporalio/cli/temporalcli/commandsmd/commands.md

 * `--pause` (bool) - Pauses the schedule.
 * `--reason` (string) - Reason for pausing/unpausing.
 Default: "(no reason provided)".
-* `--unpause` (bool) - Pauses the schedule.
+* `--unpause` (bool) - Unpauses the schedule.

 Includes options set for [schedule-id](#options-set-for-schedule-id).

-### temporal schedule trigger: Triggers a schedule to take an action immediately.
+### temporal schedule trigger: Trigger a schedule to run immediately

 #### Options

 Includes options set for [schedule-id](#options-set-for-schedule-id).
 Includes options set for [overlap-policy](#options-set-for-overlap-policy).

-### temporal schedule update: Updates a Schedule with a new definition.
+### temporal schedule update: Update a Schedule with a new definition

 The temporal schedule update command updates an existing Schedule.
 It replaces the entire configuration of the schedule, including spec, action, and policies.